-&lt;sup>20 The sources of bare peat and how they respond to treatment are important to recognise.
+20 The sources of bare peat and how they respond to treatment are important to recognise.
 Some comes from the base of stumps and root plates, or from machine tracks, and is effectively in particulate form.
 This tends to wash off with the rain early on, and is deposited in the many holes created locally by the process.
 Some of the bare peat is exposed from the top of the main peat mass, and is available to erode by weathering but, again, is often locally contained by the holes created during the smoothing process.
 Sites quickly change in appearance post treatment also because the machine loosened particles wash off the residual ground vegetation.
-It then
+It then takes 2-4 seasons for the remaining exposed bare peat to re-colonise.
+However, undisturbed vegetated buffers within and on the edges of sites are used to contain as much as possible in the interim.

-Water quality data was taken from monthly samples gathered at the downslope end of each block (control, treatment) (Photo E3).
+Water quality data was taken from monthly samples gathered at the downslope end of each block (control, treatment21) (Photo E3).
 Samples were sent for analysis to assess water colour, dissolved organic carbon (DOC), particulate organic carbon (POC), total suspended solids (TSS) and nutrient levels (nitrogen (N), phosphorus (P) and potassium (K) levels were measured).
 Water quality in the wider area was also assessed by using an autosampler which collected samples from a nearby watercourse discharging out of a comparable catchment (mainly deforested, so in theory analagous with the reference blocks).